robertohuertasm/ether-adventures/README.md

 # ether-adventures

-Just some exercices to play with Ethereum.
+Just some exercises to play with Ethereum.

 I'm using  `Truffle` and `testrpc`.